mohaned-dewedar/reading-helper/readme.md

+This is made to help a student in learning how ones goes about creating a any project they are interested in.

 # Reading Helper 📚

 A learning project that helps readers by automatically detecting difficult words and showing definitions on hover.